Tony O'Gorman

 Anthony Patrick O'Gorman (born 13 March 1958) is a former Australian politician.
 He was a Labor Party member of the Western Australian Legislative Assembly from February 2001 to March 2013, representing the constituency of Joondalup.
 His daughter, Jessica Stojkovski, currently represents Kingsley in the Assembly.

+O'Gorman was the Labor party's candidate for the division of Moore in 2019.

+Since October 2023, O'Gorman has been the president of the Shire of Dandaragan.